tonymullen/ups-website/src/partials/su16ics/hw/lab3-description.html.md

          int num5 = 5.0/2.0;

 2. Write a short program that takes a string of input from the user (using Scanner) with any capitalization and prints out the string, but with all consonants in lower case and all vowels in upper case.
+Read the descriptions of the methods available for `String` in the [Java API](https://docs.oracle.com/javase/7/docs/api/java/lang/String.html).

 3. The Department of Motor Vehicles (DMV) is responsible for issuing driver’s licenses.
-This question asks you to write a Java class called DMV that prompts the user to enter their full name (first, middle, and last) and their date of birth and then produces a “driver’s license”.
+Write a Java class called DMV that prompts the user to enter their full name (first, middle, and last) and their date of birth and then produces a “driver’s license”.
 The license should have the following pieces of information:

     * A random driver’s license number that consists of 7 random digits